timmo-nhn/XcaDocumentSource/README.md

 ### Normal Quotes
-Used as an addendum for a section of text
+Used as an addendum or side-note for a section of text
 **Example:**
 >Quote